zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

    <?php
    return array(
-       // The following are used to configure controller or controller plugin loading 'controller' => array(
+       // The following are used to configure controller loader
+       // Should be compatible with Zend\ServiceManager\Config.
+       'controllers' => array(
            // Map of controller "name" to class
            // This should be used if you do not need to inject any dependencies
            // in your controller
-           'classes' => array(
+           'invokables' => array(
            ),

            // Map of controller "name" to factory for creating controller instance
            // You may provide either the class name of a factory, or a PHP callback.
            'factories' => array(
            ),

-           // Map of controller plugin names to their classes 'map' => array(
        ),

+       // The following are used to configure controller plugin loader
+       // Should be compatible with Zend\ServiceManager\Config.
+       'controller_plugins' => array(
+       ),

+       // The following are used to configure view helper manager
+       // Should be compatible with Zend\ServiceManager\Config.
+       'controller_plugins' => array(
        ),

        // The following is used to configure a Zend\Di\Di instance.